Return To Handbook IndexRoss Crain's Resume

 The cations (positive ions) are measured by ion chromatograph.
 These are Sodium (Na), Potassium (K), Calcium (Ca), Magnesium (Mg), Iron (Fe), and sometimes Barium (Ba), Strontium (Sr), or Boron (Bo).
 The anions (negative ions) cannot be measured by ion chromatograph so Chloride (Cl) and sometimes Iodide (I) and Bromide (B) are still measured by titration.
 Bicarbonate (HCO3) and Carbonate (CO3) are calculated from the volume of acid required to reduce the pH to 8.3 (for CO3) and 4.5 (for HCO3).
 Sulphate (SO4) is calculated by adding a volume of Barium Chloride and then measuring the turbidity of the solution.
 The sum of all of these measured ions becomes the calculated total dissolved solids (TDS).

 They also measure, in a routine analysis, the pH, relative density, and resistivity (Rw) of the water sample.
 The Rw is measured in ohm-m and they will record the temperature at which it was measured.
-This temperature will be used to adjust the measured Rw to a common "laboratory temperature", usually 25 Celcius or 77 Farenheit.
+This temperature will be used to adjust the measured Rw to a common "laboratory temperature", usually 25 Celsius or 77 Farenheit.
 Some labs use different standard temperatures.

-Some labs also calculate mmol/l (or moles/m3).
-Mg/l (or g/m3) divided by the molar mass of the ion equals mmol/l (or moles/m3).
+Some labs also provide mmol/l (or moles/m3). mg/l (or g/m3) divided by the molar mass of the ion equals mmol/l (or moles/m3).
 Since mg/l is the same thing as g/m3, mmol/l is the same thing as mol/m3.
 Molar mass is derived from the atomic weight of the ion on the Periodic Table.
 For instance, the atomic weight of S is 32 and the atomic weight of O is 16, so the molar mass of SO4= 32 + 4 * 16 = 96.

 Most labs calculate milli-equivalents (MEQ).
 MEQ equals mmol/l or moles/m3 multiplied by the valence or charge of the ion.
 SO4 has a negative charge of 2 so 1 mmol/l of SO4 equals 2 MEQ of SO4.
 Sodium (Na) has a positive charge of 1, so 1 mmol/l of Na equals 1 MEQ of Na.